 - Recording Lectures (Digital Recorders)

-Students with disabilities need to meet with a Program Specialist to discuss technology related needs.
-Referral to the Assistive Technology Specialist will then be made to discuss specific equipment use and training.
+Students with disabilities need to contact a Program Specialist to discuss technology related needs.
+Referral to the Technology Specialist will then be made to discuss specific equipment use and training.

 Obtaining Assistive Technology

 Assistive technology is loaned out on a semester by semester basis.
 If assistive technology is approved as an accommodation, a referral will be created by the Program Specialist and the Technology Specialist will contact the student to set up an appointment for demonstration and training on the equipment.
 You may borrow equipment based on the availability of items.

 - You must be registered for the current semester and discuss your request with a Program Specialist.